 A Nominal Ledger Transaction will be generated from the Simulation.
 This Transaction will update the balances of each Account.
-You cannot change a Transaction once it has been created, hence the need to make sure the Simulation was correct.
+You cannot change a Transaction once it has been created, hence the need to make sure the Simulation was correct before creating the Transaction.
 This is also the reason for entering opening balances in the Simulation register and not directly to the Transaction register.
 Transactions are described in more detail below in points 18-24.

 If you created more than one Simulation, you can highlight them all in the 'Simulations: Browse' window before choosing the 'Create NL Transactions' function.
 Nominal Ledger Transactions will be generated from each highlighted Simulation.
 To highlight several Simulations, click on the first one, hold down the Shift key on your keyboard and click on the last one.

-If you are starting to use HansaWorld Enterprise in the middle of a financial year, you should now enter the Transactions for the current year so far.
-These should be entered from the original documentation, not copied from Transaction Journal reports produced from your old system.
+If you are starting to use Enterprise by HansaWorld in the middle of a financial year, you should now enter the Transactions for the current year so far.
+You should enter these from the original documentation, not copy them from

+Transaction Journal reports produced from your old system.
 This will ensure that you do not enter any Transactions that relate to the Sales or Purchase Ledger.
 These will be entered later.
 Follow these steps-

 - 18. Using the [Module] button in the Master Control panel, ensure you are in the Nominal Ledger. - 19.
 Click the [Transactions] button in the Master Control panel to open the Transaction register. - 20.
-When the 'Transactions: Browse' window opens, click [New] on the Button Bar to open a new record. - 21.
+When the 'Transactions: Browse' window opens, click [New] in the Button Bar to open a new record. - 21.
 Enter the information as shown in the following illustration.
-Full details of the fields are to be found in the Nominal Ledger manual.
+Full details of the fields are to be found in the 'Nominal Ledger' manual.
 Ensure you use the same Transaction Date that was used when entering the Transaction to your previous system.